Request a Free Consultation

 Are Bicycle Accidents Covered by No-Fault Insurance in Florida?

 Under the no-fault system, you do not have to prove that the driver or anyone else was to blame for the crash.
 You could even receive compensation for your losses if you were partly or entirely at fault.
 However, no-fault coverage is limited.
-You can only receive compensation for certain economic damages; PIP does not cover any noneconomic damages, such as pain and suffering.
+You can only receive compensation for certain economic damages; PIP does not cover any non-economic damages, such as pain and suffering.
+Understanding these nuances can make a critical difference in the outcome of your recovery process.
+By consulting with the Law Office of J.J.
+Talbott, you can gain insights into how to navigate the complexities of PIP claims effectively, ensuring that you leverage all available insurance options for your rehabilitation.

 What Types of Damages Can Be Recovered After a Bike Accident?